Table of Contents

 Cultural Revitalization

-The fight for treaty rights—such as the Makah whaling rights and the Boldt Decision reaffirming fishing rights—shows the ongoing legal battle to maintain connections to the land and sea.
+The fight for treaty rights—such as the Makah whaling rights and the Boldt Decision affirming fishing rights—continues to be a critical legal battle to maintain connections to the land and sea.
 For more on contemporary tribal governance and rights, the National Conference of State Legislatures has resources on tribal-state relations.

 The Unbroken Thread

 The story of the Indigenous peoples of the Pacific Northwest is a story of adaptation to a powerful and generous geography.
 The Cascade mountains and the Pacific coastlines were not obstacles to be overcome; they were teachers, providers, and spiritual guides.
-The cultures that emerged are among the most complex and dynamic of any non-agricultural society in the world, a testament to human ingenuity in partnership with nature.
-As these communities continue to navigate the pressures of the modern world, their deep-rooted knowledge of this place remains a vital resource—not only for themselves but for all who seek to understand sustainable living and cultural resilience.
+The cultures that emerged are among the most complex and ecologically attuned in North America, characterized by a deep reciprocity with the land and sea.